To Northern Norway – August 2017

 It must be a profitable business.
 When I came there 30 years ago on terribly rough roads, access to the island was was still by a ferry which ran a few times a day.
 It was full of bikers.
 The Nordkapp itself was then decorated with an iron globe and there was a shabby building, but nothing else.
 Now there is a giant building with a cinema, a museum, a café, a restaurant and a car park and a pay-per-view booth.
 This largely unnecessary fun costs, for two people 540 Norwegian kronor, which is about 1400 CZK or 50 GBP.
 Included is a film about Nordkapp and the museum, which nobody cares much about.
 It is also a two-day ticket to make it feel like one will get something for the outrageous cost.
 The saddest thing is that there is a constant and chilly breeze.
 All most people want to do there is to climb up to the steel globe, hold tight and take two or three photos.
 Then you want to get out of there quickly.
 When a bus full of tourists arrives and gives them a break, they have no choice but to go to the café, restaurant, souvenir shop and watch the cinema for half an hour.
 You really cannot be outside.
 I wonder how many of those buses come there again the next day to take advantage of the two-day entrance ticket.

-Having realised we had passed through the final tunnel, we headed first to the town of Honningvag and our hotel, the Scandic.
+When we realised that we had passed through the final tunnel, we headed first to the town of Honningvag and our hotel, the Scandic.
 It was quite a contrast to our hut of the night before !

 This small town of Honningsvag has 1,500 inhabitants and is a sleepy place.
 It does have a small CoOp supermarket, a fish restaurant, a pizzeria, a café combined with a souvenir shop and a gallery and also a bar.
 These are all on one street of around 200m length.
-Large cruise ships anchor there, the people come out and get a bus to take them from the ship directly to the “attractions“ of the Nordkapp and then they come back and sail away.
+Large cruise ships anchor there, the people come ashore and get a bus to take them from the ship directly to the “attractions“ of the Nordkapp.
+When they come back, they sail away.

-More crowds of people head here from the mainland – there are various round trips offered for Norway, but I doubt many people spend time in the town.
+More crowds of people do head here from the mainland – there are various round trips offered for Norwegians, but I doubt many people spend time in the town.
 We had a rather poor and quite expensive pancake in a café.
 Our belongings were safely stashed in our hotel, so we set off north.
-In the shady parts, there was still a lot of snow and wandering herds of reindeer could be seen.
+In the shaded parts, there was still a lot of snow and wandering herds of reindeer could be seen.

-The Loony is usually so reliable, but it did not have this right !
+The Loony is usually so reliable, but it certainly did not have this right !

 But the most important thing was that we were looking FROM the north to the “supposedly” northernmost tip of the European continent, the Nordkapp.
 This was about a kilometre away, across the bay.

 Inside the complex we had some astronomically priced water and hot drinks, because we had to get something.
-Then we left to head home – less than 30 minutes for 540 NOK + refreshments.
+Then we left to head home.
+We were there less than 30 minutes 9which is probably all most people need) for 540 NOK + the price of our refreshments.

 We knew the restaurant in town would probably be closed.
-It was, as was the pizzeria, and both the two cafes.
-There was a bar and a Kulturhaus (show every evening!) but no food.
-A brightly lit sign advertised that the supermarket was open until 23:00, but it turned out to be a lure for the unwary.
+It was, as was the pizzeria and both of the two cafes.
+There was a bar and a Kulturhaus (which offers a show every evening !) but no food.
+A brightly lit sign advertised that the supermarket was open until 23:00 but, when we went there, it turned out to be a lure for the unwary.
 The petrol station next door was closed too !

 Feeling better we retired to our comfortable bed.
-In truth either of us could have slept soundly on a cold, sharp rock.
+In truth either of us could have slept soundly on cold, sharp rocks.